TUM-CAMP-NARVIS/nvenc_rtsp/3rdParty/RTSPClient/README.md

 # Simple-Rtsp-Client

-Library cloned from https://github.com/sliver-chen/Simple-Rtsp-Client (no Licence) and adopted by Kevin Yu
+Library cloned from https://github.com/sliver-chen/Simple-Rtsp-Client (no Licence) and adapted by Kevin Yu